pmdartus/blog/posts/shadow-dom-and-event-propagation.md

   </template>
 </event-visualizer>

 The example above illustrates this behavior with nested shadow trees.
-When dispatched from `div#e` the composed path contains all the node in its path from `div#e` to `div#a`.
-But as it propagate to `div#c` and `div#a`, the composed path drops all the node from the closed shadow tree the event originate from.
+When dispatched from `div#e` the composed path contains all the nodes in its path from `div#e` to `div#a`.
+But as it propagates to `div#c` and `div#a`, the composed path drops all the node from the closed shadow tree the event originate from.

 Here is an even more contrived example with a closed shadow tree and slotted content.